 The Creative District Bangkok is located on two sides of the Chao Phraya River in the Khlong Ton Sai and Bangrak areas which are conveniently connected by a ferry that only costs 5 Baht.

-There are 4 must-see things in the Creative District Bangkok and they are Warehouse 30, Wall Art on Charoen Krung 32 Alley, Tropic City Hipster Bar and Klong San Market.
+There are 4 must-see things in the Creative District Bangkok such as Warehouse 30, Wall Art on Charoen Krung 32 Alley, Tropic City Hipster Bar, and Khlong San Market.